nic0michael/RabbitMQProducerMicroservice/README.md

 # RabbitMQ Queue Producer SpringBoot Microservice

 This Project offers a sample SpringBoot project to send messages to a RabbitMQ servers Queue using code buit using best practices

+## Servers supported
+This project runs with both a RabbitMQ Docker instance as well as on an Ubuntu Server with RabbitMQ server installed on it.

+Instructione for both installations are provided here

 ## Free Open Source FOS with the License based on GPL Version 3